julamifra/MY_CV-HTML_AND_CSS/README.md

 - __Footer__

     - This footer section is displayed on a soft green background.
-    - It is divided in two columns, where the different ways of get in touch with me
+    - It is divided in two columns, where different ways of get in touch with me are given.
+    - In the first column three link icons are positioned in the left side, and will redirect to each social media ny clicking on them.
+    - In the second colum my contact information is given, such as my email and phone number.

 ![Footer](./docs/footer_section.JPG)

 ## Future features

+- One posible future future might be to give real functionaly to the get-in-touch form by setting up a javascript functionality in it.
+- Another usefull functionality might be to change the navigation bar in mobile design, creating a drop-down menu, for example.

 ## Typography and color scheme